mseonKim/URP-VolumetricFog-ForwardPlus/README.md

 3. DiffuseGI does not contribute to lighting
 4. Noise texture is not supported
 5. The number of LocalSmokeVolume is 4 at maximum.
-6. TAA in Unity 6 is not supported yet.